-What are other zdi networks and school labs doing, what are they particularly successful with?
+What are other zdi networks and student laboratories doing, what are they particularly successful with?

 Here you will find an overview of particularly successful measures and good ideas from recent years.
 Whether it's a financing model, an innovative workshop or a mobile lending system - the PDF files contain information on the specific implementation as well as the contact details of the respective contact persons.
 Even if individual projects no longer take place in the form listed here, you can still benefit from the experience of other networks.

 Due to the current situation in connection with Corona/COVID-19, a collection of various, exciting practical examples of MINT@Home is also under construction.